bips-hb/XAI_syn_data_detection/README.md

 # What’s Wrong with Your Synthetic Tabular Data?

-This repository contains the code and material to reproduce the results of the manuscript "What’s Wrong with Your Synthetic Tabular Data?
-Using Explainable AI to Evaluate Generative Models".
+This repository contains the code and material to reproduce the results of the manuscript *"What’s Wrong with Your Synthetic Tabular Data?
+Using Explainable AI to Evaluate Generative Models"*.
 The paper is currently under review.

 ## 🗂️ Datasets